Surveys and Feedback

 The fast feedback facility can be used to send rapid messages to warn teaching staff of problems as they arise (or to complement teaching staff on a job well done).
 These messages are automatically anonymised (email addresses are hidden).
 In order for the system to work, it is necessary to specify the general topic area of each feedback comment using the menus at the top of the comment window.
 Note that all fast feedback traffic is monitored (before anonymisation) by the Director of Undergraduate Education in the Teaching Office.

 To use the fast feedback facility for a machine in the DPO either (i) type "feedback" at the teaching system prompt, or (ii) click on the "fast feedback" icon on the desktop.
 To access the facility from elsewhere: click on the "fast feedback" link on the CUED local web page, which takes you to http://www.eng.cam.ac.uk/teaching/apps/FFF/.
 If you have any problems with the fast feedback facility please contact the Director of Undergraduate Education.

 Every year in Lent Term Part IIB students are invited to participate in the National Student Survey (NSS).
 The survey provides students with an opportunity to provide honest feedback about their experience during their time at Cambridge.
 All responses are anonymised.

 The results of the NSS play an important role in steering the evolution of the Tripos and are considered in detail by the University centrally and by the Department's Faculty Board and Teaching Committee.
 The results are available publicly so that prospective students can make informed decisions about where and what to study on www.unistats.com.
 They are also used to inform various league tables.

-The results of NSS 2016 are available via Raven, together with the Department's action plan for addressing the areas for improvement evident in the results.
+The results of NSS 2017 are available via Raven and an action plan will be developed during Michaelmas Term.
+You can also view the results of NSS 2016, together with the Department's action plan for addressing the areas for improvement evident in the results.

 Last updated on 04/01/2017 14:42